 This “shallowness” points to the loss of what Jungian psychologists call “the anima” — or soul.
 To explain the anima concept: Because a man is consciously identified with his masculine ego, the unconscious compensates with an inner feminine figure — the anima.
 This inner personality usually takes on the image of a woman.
 He projects this aspect of his unconscious onto women he meets.

-Jung explains on his quintessential chapter on the Anima archetype:
+Jung explains this concept in his quintessential chapter on the Anima archetype:

 “The love life of a man reveals the psychology of this archetype in the form either of boundless fascination, overvaluation, and infatuation, or of misogyny in all its gradations and variants, none of which can be explained by the real nature of the “object” in question, but only by a transference of the mother complex.